 *By ‘intelligence operations abroad’ is meant operations targeting foreign parties (foreign states, organisations or individuals), including activities relating to such operations that are prepared and carried out on Norwegian territory.

 Otherwise there are few limitations on the manners in which the Committee may carry out its oversight duties.
-However, the underlying premise is that the Committee does not request access to classified information to a greater degree than is necessary under the circumstances, and the Committee must further take national security interests and the nation's relations with foreign states into consideration in exercising their supervisory authority.
+However, the underlying premise is that the Committee does not request access to classified information to a greater degree than is necessary under the circumstances, and the Committee must further take national security interests and the nation's relations with foreign states into consideration.
 A certain level of caution in overseeing the EOS services is thus recommended.

 The statutory provisions that apply to EOS services authorise the individual services to implement various measures toward citizens.
 These measures must conform to requirements established in national legislation, but they must also conform to provisions in international law, established to protect civil liberties.
 In Europe, the European Convention on Human Rights (ECHR) is central to the preservation of human rights.
 In 1999, this convention was incorporated into Norwegian law, and in the event of conflicting provisions, this shall take precedence over other national legislation.
 Central to the area of operation for EOS services is Article 8 of the ECHR, relating to the right to respect for private and family life, but Article 10, relating to the right to freedom of expression, and Article 11, relating to the right to freedom of assembly and association, are also highly significant in this field.